 Where the design community meets.

-Freelance Product Designer Joined over 6 years ago
+Freelance Product Designer Joined about 7 years ago

 Sometimes I love the copy on their site.
 Sometimes it's really rough.

 Header: "Actually helpful notifications."
 Like most timeless copy, this is about the user.
 The subject of this sentence is implied--it's about helping you the user.
 Good positioning too--takes on other smart watches without naming them.

 Header: "Days of power, minutes to charge."
 This is a simple, punchy phrase that uses parallel structure and contrast to drive home a key differentiator.
 Memorably crafted phrase that will be easy for Pebble boosters to repeat to their friends.
 Well played.